Iloveiaverymuch/langgraph-lab/evals/calibration/README.md

 ## Note on environment

-The judge and Langfuse push need network access to OpenAI / Langfuse Cloud.
+The judge needs network access to the Anthropic API (Claude Haiku), `capture_set.py` needs OpenAI + Tavily (it runs the agent), and `langfuse_push.py` needs Langfuse Cloud.
 Run them on a machine with that access (not a restricted CI sandbox).
 The κ math in `calibrate.py` is pure-Python and unit-checked (matches the textbook 0.400 example), so the calibration logic itself is verifiable offline.